-At Horizon Utilities Corporation, we're working hard to be the kind of electricity distribution company you want us to be - cleaner, progressive and focused on your future.
+At Alectra Utilities (formerly Horizon Utilities), we're working hard to be the kind of electricity distribution company you want us to be - cleaner, progressive and focused on your future.
 Electricity utilities are playing a vital role in building a culture of conservation in Ontario.
 We're committed to helping create and grow this culture of conservation.

 Helping customers with conservation efforts